 Counting in Gujarat Rajya Sabha polls delayed after Congress tells EC two MLAs revealed their votes

-The party wants the ballots of two of its MLAs quashed for voting for the BJP instead of their own candidate, Ahmed Patel.
+The party wants the ballots of two of its MLAs quashed for disclosing their choice to BJP National President Amit Shah.

 Counting in the Gujarat Rajya Sabha polls was delayed on Tuesday after the Congress complained to the Election Commission that two of its MLAs had shown their ballot papers publicly, which was against election rules.
 Party leader Shaktisinh Gohil alleged that two Congress legislators had voted for the Bharatiya Janta Party and showed their ballots to BJP National President Amit Shah, who is one of the party’s candidates for the polls.